catseye/ellsync/README.md

 uncommon occurrence on inexpensive removable media), `rsync` will not attempt to repair the corruption, as the timestamp of the corrupted file did not change.

-To compensate for this, `ellsync` provides the `--thorough` flag.
-This changes the timestamps of all the files in the destination to January 1st, 1970.
+To compensate for this, `ellsync` invokes `rsync` with the `--checksum` flag, to force it to do a thorough check of the files.
+See `man rsync` for more details.
-This will cause `rsync` to actually check the contents of each file and actually sync any needed changes.
-The timestamp will be set to the timestamp of the source file as part of the this sync.

 ### `list` command